hahns0lo/jupyter-git-tutorial/README.md

    1. Using the command line
       1. Copy the long string of numbers and text after `commit`.
 This is called the commit hash or commit SHA.
       1. `git show [commit hash]`

+## Scenario 3

+1. Open `intro_to_pandas.ipynb` in the `jupyter-git-tutorial/tutorial` folder
+1. Modify the notebook
+   1. Find and replace the following
+      1. `Sacramento` to `Los Angeles`
+      1. `485199` to `3792621`
+      1. `97.92` to `468.97`
+   1. Run the notebook and save
+1. Look at the changes
+   1. Using the Git extension
+      1. Look at the output after the `pd.Series(['San Francisco', 'San Jose', 'Los Angeles'])` cell
+      1. Hover over the red/green boxes under "Outputs changed" and click `Show source`
+   1. Using the command line
+      1. `git diff`
+      1. `git difftool`
+   1. Note that may appear that all outputs have changed, even if you don't see any differences.
+This is because if the cell numbers differ, that counts as a change.
+   1. Try Run->Restart Kernel and Run All Cells... to reset cell numbering and look at the diff again
+1. Stage and commit the changes
+   1. Summary: "Replaced Sacramento with Los Angeles"
+1. Look at information about the remote repository
+   1. The Git extension does not have this feature
+   1. Using the command line
+      1. `cd ~/jupyter-git-tutorial`
+      1. `git remote`
+      1. `git remote show origin`
+1. Open <https://github.com/[username]/jupyter-git-tutorial> in a browser
+   1. Click on the `N commits` link next to the icon of a watch.
+1. Push your commits
+   1. Using the Git extension
+      1. Click the cloud icon with an up arrow
+      1. Enter GitHub username and password
+   1. Using the command line
+      1. `git push`
+1. Open <https://github.com/[username]/jupyter-git-tutorial> in a browser
+   1. Click on the `N commits` link again.
+The value of `N` should be larger and you should see the commits you just pushed.